About Natural Dyeing

 My signature line of fingering, sport and worsted weight merino wool yarns begin as 100% organic merino sourced from New Zealand which is spun in Ontario and then dyed with plant dyes here in BC by me, Janna Maria.

 At Everlea Yarn, I use only dyes which are proven to have colourfast properties.
 The two dye processes that I use are, 1) mordanted natural dyeing, and 2) indigo vat dyeing.
 Indigo vat dyeing is how I achieve my blues as well as some greens, purples, browns and blacks in combination with other dye matter using mordant dyeing methods.
 Mordant dyeing is how I achieve all other colours as outlined below.

-Mordants are mineral salts and metal salts which treat the fibre before (and sometimes after) the dye is introduced and are required to enable a colourfast bond between the fibre and the dye.
+Mordants are mineral salts and metal salts which treat the fibre before (and sometimes after) the dye is introduced and are required in order to enable a colourfast bond between the fibre and the dye.

 At Everlea my natural dyeing process is 4 weeks long, as I cure the yarn both in the mordant stage and the dyeing stage before it gets its final rinse.
 My research has found that these time-exhaustive processes are required to deliver you the most colourfast results.

 My 4-week dyeing process

 - Plant matter is extracted in a 24hour wet extraction process.